Laures/jackson-legacy-introspector/README.md

 # Limitations

 While the Introspector will wrap annotated custom Deserializer,Serializer, KeySerializer and the like so they can be used by Jackson 2 those wrappers do not provide the full featureset of Jackson 1.

-As a rule of thumb: if the custom implementation makes a call that requires a parameter of return type that is no Enum value or Basic Java Class, check the necessary wrapper if this method is provided.
+####**Rule of thumb:** if the custom implementation makes a call that requires a parameter or has a return type that is not an Enum value or Basic Java Class, check the necessary wrapper if this method is provided.